Torsion driven Inflationary Magnetogenesis

 In \citep{Ratra1992} Ratra proposed a coupling of the form

 between the inflaton field ($\phi)$ and electromagnetic field $F_{\mu\nu}$ with $\alpha$ as a free parameter.
 He further showed that under slow roll inflation conditions, this causes amplification of fields.
 However, it appears to pose some problems.
-For slow roll inflation, let us assume that $e^{\alpha\phi}$ evolves as $a^{\beta}$. it turns out that sufficient amount of scale invariant amplification is achieved when $\beta$ is either $2$ or $-3$ \citep{Ferreira2013}.
-The physical electronic charge scales as $1/a^\beta$.
-Assuming that it is of order unity by the end of inflation, for $\beta=2$ it will necessarily be very large at the beginning of inflation.
-Hence the results cannot be trusted since they lie in the strong coupling regime which cannot be handled reliably.

-For $\beta=-3$ case, the electric field grows too fast and back reacts, due to which it's energy density becomes comparable to the inflaton field before the end of inflation.
-In fact electric field shows this tendency for any $\beta<-2$.
-Hence, we either end up facing the strong coupling or back reaction or not enough amplification for some of the values in between.
+For slow roll inflation, let us assume that $e^{\alpha\phi}$ evolves as $a^{\beta}$. it turns out that sufficient amount of scale invariant amplification is achieved for some values of $\beta$ \citep{Ferreira2013,Tsagas:2014wba,Campanelli2015}.
+However in this case either the electronic charge becomes very large at the beginning of inflation or electric field grows too fast and back reacts.
+Hence, we either end up facing the strong coupling or back reaction problem if we demand sufficient amplification for the magnetic field.
 A nice description of both these problems can be found in \citep{Ferreira2013}.
 In an alternate treatment of this problem, however, it is possible to get sufficiently strong magnetic fields with no back reaction \citep{Tsagas:2014wba,Campanelli2015}.
 In our analysis we shall follow the formalism developed in these papers.